fofr/sam-and-paul.com/source/_posts/malaga-spain.md

 Amanda ate at La Galerna and chatted with Sam while I wandered the beach – partly to avoid all the outdoor smokers and partly to have some time to myself.
 I listened to music and watched the sea hug the shore.
 Soon enough we were off again, this time marching at pace, beyond El Palo to the end of the beach for Amanda to meet someone who’d be giving her (or not, as it turned out), a kettle and a lift.

+{% figure malaga-13.jpg landscape %}
+Sangria on Pedregalejo
+{% endfigure %}

 At the end of the walk there is El Tintero, a place that’s meant to be good for seafood, but they had no shade and on inspection more staff than punters, we headed back again, making a poor stop at a place called Pontegordo where we had sardines, and beer served in a wine glass – always a warning sign.
 We left swiftly and stopped at our old favourite [La Chancla Hotel](http://www.lachanclahotel.com/hotel-overview.html) for a proper lunch.

 {% menu %}
 * Burger